A great strength of remote work? More democratic meetings

 Following video meetings, little leg work is needed to have breakout sessions; it only requires a click of a button.
 This is an underutilized channel that leaders should be incorporating into routine meetings, because these breakout rooms can be less stressful and intimidating for those who normally wouldn’t speak up in all-hands meetings.
 By making smaller touch bases more regular and seamless, ideas and concerns can actually be more widely discussed and passed up the ladder to the C-suite.

-Hybrid meetings took a bit for employees to get the hang of, but now that we’ve had nearly a year of practice, we’re leveling up our ability to make them impactful—so not just for your traditional office leaders or personalities.
+Hybrid meetings took a bit for employees to get the hang of, but now that we’ve had nearly a year of practice, we’re leveling up our ability to make them impactful—not just for your traditional office leaders or personalities.
 Executives and HR teams are always looking at ways to make business practices more inclusive, from hiring to promotions; it’s time we make conversations democratized through hybrid meetings.
 This more open style of collaboration enables team members with different work styles, personality types, and communication preferences to have their voices heard equally.

 Frank Weishaupt is the CEO of Owl Labs, a collaborative tech company revolutionizing how organizations of all sizes communicate.
 Owl Labs is a pioneer in the work-from-anywhere movement, through its work developing the award-winning Meeting Owl Pro and its annual State of Remote Work report.